-- Government Oversight & Policies: We are heavily influenced by the Department of Transport and laws like the National Road Traffic Act and RTMC Act.
+- Government Oversight & Policies: We are heavily guided by the Department of Transport and legislation such as the National Road Traffic Act and RTMC Act.
 We must align with national goals, including the NDP and MTDP 2024-2029. - Political Stability: Our effectiveness depends on sound political leadership. - Policy Influence: We follow global standards from the SDGs and the Global Plan for Road Safety.